georgios-stats/ABTCK/README.md

 This is a MATLAB code has been used to produce the numerical results and the statistical analysis reported in the paper

-* "Bayesian analysis of multifidelity computer models with local features and non-nested experimental designs: Application to the WRF model", by Alexandros Konomi and Georgios karagiannis; submited  in Journal of American Statistical Association for publication.
+* "Bayesian analysis of multifidelity computer models with local features and non-nested experimental designs: Application to the WRF model", by Alexandros Konomi and Georgios Karagianniswhich is submitted in Technometrics.

 ## Requirements